ipunkt/rancherize/README.md

   - If no other version of the service is found it will be created
   - If the same version of the service is found then an in-service upgrade is triggered
   - If a different version of the service is found then a rolling-upgrade ist triggered

+# Blueprints

+## Known blueprints

+Currently only the [WebserverBlueprint](app/Blueprint/Webserver/README.md) is available.

+## Developing Blueprints

+See the [blueprint readme](app/Blueprint/README.md) for more information on how to develop your own blueprints

 # Example
 ```yaml